yabwe/medium-editor/CUSTOM-EVENTS.md

 # MediumEditor Custom Events (v5.0.0)

-MediumEditor exposes a variety of custom events for convienience when using the editor with your web application.
+MediumEditor exposes a variety of custom events for convenience when using the editor with your web application.
 You can attach and detach listeners to these custom events, as well as manually trigger any custom events including your own custom events.

 **NOTE:**

 Custom event listeners are triggered in the order that they were 'subscribed' to.
 Most functionality within medium-editor uses these custom events to trigger updates, so in general, it can be assumed that most of the built-in functionality has already been completed before any of your custom event listeners will be called.

-If you need to override the editor's bult-in behavior, try overriding the built-in extensions with your own [custom extension](src/js/extensions).
+If you need to override the editor's built-in behavior, try overriding the built-in extensions with your own [custom extension](src/js/extensions).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->